Skip to Main Content

 Study of the principles of heredity including classical and molecular genetics.
 This course contains a field-based service-learning component.
 Lab fee.

-Requisites: BIOL 1406.
+Requisites: BIOL 1405 and 1406.

 BIOL 3406 (4-4-0) Pathophysiology